 - 1/4 tsp sea salt

-Once softened, strain cashews and discard water the cashews soaked in.
+Once softened, strain cashews and discard the water they were soaked in.

-Add cashews to high-powered blender (I prefer Vitamix), along with remaining water, vanilla, cinnamon and sea salt.
+Add cashews to high-powered blender, along with remaining water, vanilla, cinnamon and sea salt.
 Feel free to sweeten with a splash of maple syrup or honey, or a pitted date.

 Blend on high for 2-3 minutes.
-No need to strain cashew milk if nuts were able to soak for 12+ hours!!
+No need to strain cashew milk if nuts were able to soak.